bruce/spex/README.markdown

 Synopsis
 --------

-Stringup is a simple language used to define scenarios that model the correct behavior of an executable.
+Spex is a simple language used to define scenarios that model the correct behavior of an executable.

 The description file consists of exactly one `command` line and any